thomasyu1000/thomasyu1000.github.io/_pages/about.md

 I am on the 2026-2027 job market!

 I am a PhD candidate in economics at Yale University.
 My research is in health economics and industrial organization.
-My current projects are related to hospital obstetric units, the medical resident labor market, and drug price regulation.
+My current projects are related to hospital obstetric units, medical residents, and drug price regulation.

 Previously, I worked as part of the economics team at Lyft.
 I completed my undergraduate education at the University of Chicago.